-Can you please tell me how the hip flask defence works and can you really win?
+Can you please explain how the hip flask defence works and can you really defend drink driving allegations using it?

 In the UK, a Hip Flask Defence can be used to defend drinking and driving allegations when alcohol has been consumed between the time that the alleged offence or accident occured and the breathalyser test, so a positive breath test does not indicate that the driver was intoxicated at the time of the offence.